ff7-mods/ff7-flat-wiki/docs/FF8/Field/Script/Opcodes/172 UNKNOWN7.md

 #### Description

 Turns this entity counterclockwise to face some direction.
 The only noticeable difference between this and the other turn functions is that the turn is always counterclockwise.

-It is unknown how this differs from [UNKNOWN9][].
+It is unknown how this differs from [UNKNOWN9](174 UNKNOWN9.md).

-  [UNKNOWN9]: 174%20UNKNOWN9.md "wikilink"